What is HDCP?

 This table shows how hardware security levels relate to HDCP.

-Security level Description Devices
+Security level | Description | Devices |

-Assets, client secrets, or content secrets are protected through software or hardware means.
+SL2000 | For hardened devices and applications consuming commercial content. | For devices and applications.
+Assets, client secrets, or content secrets are protected through software or hardware means. |

+SL3000 (Highest) | For hardened devices with the highest security consuming the highest quality of commercial content. | For devices only.
 Assets, client secrets, and content secrets are protected through hardware means, using a Trusted Execution Environment (TEE) of the processor.
-Uses a superset of the compliance and robustness requirements.
+Uses a superset of the compliance and robustness requirements. |

 How are renditions managed?